ANTH2901 Religion and Globalisation

 - Unit rules

 - Contact hours

-- lectures/workshops: 20 hours; tutorials/small group discussions: 9 hours
+- lectures/workshops: 20 hours; Practical Classes/small group discussions: 9 hours

 - LCS (Lecture Capture System) recordings are intended to supplement, but not replace, attendance at scheduled class activities including lectures, workshops and small group discussions.